- How does my income tax work?

 Video guide on How to fill out a tax report via the Moje Dane portal:

-- What are all the possible tax reductions?
+- What are all the possible tax deductions?

 Allowances from the tax base